kaanalsoy43/roblox-hitius-sourcecode/README.md

 Acquired from web archive and brought to you in Github!<br>
 ui0ppk has an broken hitius source code, this is the original hitius version so its fixed.

 Libraries are excluded as a .7z file because of the size.
-See the down bellow for more information.
+See the down below for more information.

 ## Build